jonathanmiller2/Field-Photo/README.md

 If you add text, you will need to add the translated version of that text to **EVERY** JSON translation file.
 If you don't, people using other languages will just see a big red error.

+To add a language, you need to add a new JSON translation file to /assets/locale/ titled "xx.json" where "xx" is the ISO language code for the new language.
+The formatting for this file can be found in the other JSON files. **You need to register the new JSON asset in the pubspec.yaml.** Otherwise you would get an unexplained "could not read file" error.
+Once the JSON file is added, go to constants.dart and add the ISO language code and locale to the supported languages constants.

 This app interfaces with the [EOMF website](http://eomf.ou.edu/).
 It uses the following endpoints on the website to operate.
 - Upload: http://eomf.ou.edu/photos/mobile/upload3/
 - Register: http://eomf.ou.edu/accounts/register/